Parallel Problem Solving from Nature: Papers

 Similar to many other research conferences, PPSN invites the submission of papers.
 These are peer-reviewed and the ones selected for publication will be published in the conference proceedings published in the Springer Lecture Notes in Computer Science series, cited for past conferences in the table above, given in the history section.
 A possibly unique feature of PPSN conferences is that accepted papers are not oral presentations in the conference, they are presented in a poster session.
 This allows more papers to be included, as well as allowing attendees to gain more information beyond the poster when the conference proceedings are published.

 Workshops

 Each PPSN conference includes workshops, these are intended as "forums for presenting and discussing new emerging approaches or for critical reflections within a subfield.
 They provide an excellent opportunity to meet people with similar interests, to be exposed to cutting-edge research and to exchange ideas in an informal setting" (quoting the Call for Workshops for the forthcoming PPSN 2026 conference).
 They typically take place over one day or half a day, although some may be smaller.
-An call for workshop proposals is published by the conference organisers well in advance so that accepted workshop organisers can manage their workshop independently of the main conference programme, other than with the knowledge of the time slot within which their workshop will fit.
+A call for workshop proposals is published by the conference organisers well in advance so that accepted workshop organisers can manage their workshop independently of the main conference programme, other than with the knowledge of the time slot within which their workshop will fit.
 PPSN 2024 included four workshops described in the table below.